vuongducphuong/documentation/content/applications/sales/subscriptions/plans.rst

 To configure subscription plans, go to :menuselection:`Subscriptions --> Configuration --> Plans`.
 Then, click :guilabel:`New` to create a new plan, or select an existing plan to edit it.

-Since the Odoo *Subscriptions* app is integrated closely with the *Sales* app, subscription plans use the same form as quotation templates.
+Since the Leansoft *Subscriptions* app is integrated closely with the *Sales* app, subscription plans use the same form as quotation templates.

 .. image:: plans/subplan-quotation-template.png